htoyryla/convis/README.md

 # convis
 A tool to visualize convolutional layer activations on an input image.

-Creates images in which the input image is highlighted by each feature map in the given conv layer.
+Creates images in which the input image is highlighted by each filter in the given conv layer.

 <img src="https://raw.githubusercontent.com/htoyryla/convis/master/tubingen-conv3_2-17.png" width="480">